phfqjkml/phfqjkml.github.io/_posts/2021-06-17-an-application-of-vandermonde-matrix.md

 title: "An application of Vandermonde matrix"
 author: "Felix Chen"
 categories: journal
-tags: [documentation,Linear Algebra]
+tags: [documentation,linear algebra]
 ---

-In this article, we shall prove the following theorem:
+In this post, we shall prove the following theorem:

 _Let $T$ be a linear operator on a finite-dimensional vector space $V$.
 If $T$ possesses $n$ distinct eigenvalues, where $n=dim\,V$, then $V$ itself is a $T-
 \mbox{cyclic}$ subspace._

-Before we write down the proof, let's give a introduction to Vandermonde matrices.
+Before we write down the proof, let's give an introduction to Vandermonde matrices.
 A Vandermonde matrix is of the form

 $$ V = \begin{pmatrix}